Bad Times at the El Royale: Plot

 The El Royale, once popular with the wealthy until losing its gambling license, is a hotel that straddles the California–Nevada border.
 In 1959, Felix O'Kelly hides a money bag under the floorboards of his room.
-A man he recognizes arrives and shoots him dead.
-Ten years later, Catholic priest Daniel Flynn, singer Darlene Sweet, salesman Laramie Seymour Sullivan, and hippie Emily Summerspring arrive at the hotel, now run solely by heroin addict Miles Miller, and book separate rooms.
+His accomplice arrives and shoots him dead.
+A decade later, Catholic priest Daniel Flynn, singer Darlene Sweet, salesman Laramie Seymour Sullivan, and hippie Emily Summerspring arrive at the hotel, now run solely by heroin addict Miles Miller, and book separate rooms.

 Upon checking into the honeymoon suite, Laramie begins removing wiretaps but unexpectedly finds a second set as well.
 After stealing the hotel's master key, he discovers a secret corridor where every room can be observed through one-way mirrors and filmed with a camera.
 Laramie sees Darlene singing, Daniel removing the floorboards of his room, and Emily holding a young woman captive.
-In the parking lot, Laramie calls into the Federal Bureau of Investigation (FBI), revealing himself to be Special Agent Dwight Broadbeck.
+In the parking lot, Laramie calls into the FBI, revealing himself to be Special Agent Dwight Broadbeck.
 He is instructed by J. Edgar Hoover to focus on his mission of collecting the surveillance materials the FBI had planted and ignore the kidnapping.
-Believing the mission has been compromised, Dwight is also told to prevent the guests from leaving.
-To do so, Dwight disables all their cars.
+Believing the mission has been compromised, Dwight is advised to prevent the guests from leaving.
+To do so, Dwight disables their cars.

 Daniel invites Darlene to join him for dinner in the hotel lounge.
 There, Darlene says she is practicing for a performance in Reno and Daniel reveals his memory is deteriorating.
-While Daniel is getting drinks, Darlene sees him spiking her beverage and she knocks him unconscious with a bottle.
+While he is getting drinks, she sees him spiking her beverage and knocks him unconscious with a bottle.
 Miles later finds and revives Daniel, telling him that he wants to undertake a confession but Daniel refuses.
 Miles, looking for the missing master key, leads Daniel to the secret corridor, explaining that he used to regularly film intimate encounters that he had to send to his superiors.
 Miles also admits to having withheld one incriminating film of a deceased public figure who had been kind to him.
-When Daniel leaves to evaluate said film, Miles witnesses through the one-way mirror Dwight attempting to rescue Emily's hostage, who is revealed to be her younger sister, Rose.
-Emily kills Dwight with a shotgun, which also shoots out the mirror, revealing the corridor and injuring Miles.
+When Daniel leaves to evaluate said film, Miles witnesses through the one-way mirror Dwight attempting to rescue Emily's hostage, revealed to be her younger sister, Rose.
+When Emily kills Dwight with a shotgun, it also shoots out the mirror, exposing the corridor and injuring Miles.